HL7/fhir-shorthand/input/pagecontent/tutorial.md

 ### Step 10: Create Shorty, an Instance of FishPatient

 Every IG should provide examples of its profiles.
 We should provide an example instance of FishPatient.
 Our patient example is Shorty.
-You will use the `Instance` keywords, with `InstanceOf` set to `FishPatient`.
+Create this example instance using the `Instance` keyword, with `InstanceOf` set to `FishPatient` and `Usage` set to `Example`.

-Here some information about Shorty to include in the instance:
+Include the following information about Shorty in the instance:

 * His given (first) name is "Shorty" and his family (last) name is "Koi-Fish".
 * Shorty is a Koi fish (Cyprinus rubrofuscus), represented as SNOMED-CT code 47978005 "Carpiodes cyprinus (organism)".

+If you need help with this, you can reference the [Defining Instances](reference.html#defining-instances) section of the specification.
+If you still need help, you can peek at the FSH files in the **FishExampleComplete** directory.

 Run SUSHI again, and re-generate the IG.

 * Did it compile without errors?
 * What does the IG look like now?

-If you need help with this, you can reference the FSH files in the **FishExampleComplete** directory.

 ### Step 11: Create a Veterinarian Profile